Hackmonstar/Artificial-Intelligence-Based-Voice-Controlled-Scrolling-of-a-Menu-on-an-OLED/README.md

 ## Working Principle

 The system operates by capturing spoken commands from the user through a microphone.
-The voice recognition module processes the speech input and identifies predefined commands such as:
+The voice recognition system processes the speech input and identifies predefined commands such as:

 - **Go Up** – scrolls the menu upward
 - **Go Down** – scrolls the menu downward